-newscrypto: In Case of a New Crypto Boom, Newscrypto is Where to Start Your Journey if You are New to the Industry
+newscrypto: In Case of a New Crypto Boom, Newscrypto Is Where to Start Your Journey If You Are New to the Industry

-LJUBLJANA, SLOVENIA / ACCESSWIRE / November 1, 2019 / Since its inception, cryptocurrency and blockchain has been a hot topic around the financial world and beyond.
-Individuals and corporate bodies are looking at tapping into this space, making cryptocurrency as one of the most sought-after tradable assets.
-Even if you were not familiar with blockchain terms a couple of years ago, chances are that you might have heard someone mentioned it.
+INGOLSTADT, GERMANY / ACCESSWIRE / November 2, 2019 / Since its inception, cryptocurrency and blockchain has been a hot topic around the financial world and beyond.
+Individuals and corporate bodies are looking at tapping into this space, making cryptocurrency one of the most sought-after tradable assets.
+Even if you were not familiar with blockchain terms a couple of years ago, chances are that you might have heard someone mention it.

 Each year has seen an influx of new players into the cryptocurrency trading space, 2017 bullrun which drove the first institutional mainstream adoption brought about an exponential growth in the cryptocurrency trading community.